pachyderm/pachyderm/examples/spouts/spout101/README.md

 *[Polling Consumer](https://www.enterpriseintegrationpatterns.com/patterns/messaging/PollingConsumer.html)*
 (actively polls for a message, processes it, then polls for another).

-Generally, you use spouts for situations when the interval between new data generation is large or sporadic, but the latency requirement to start the processing is short.
+Generally, spout pipelines are ideal for situations when the frequency of new incoming data is sporadic and the latency requirement to start the processing is short.
 Therefore, a regular pipeline with a cron input that polls for new data might not be an optimal solution.